 Filter out the main urls, and pages of your application.
 The selection of the pages totally depends on your application.
 You would require considering the majorly used modules as a part of compatibility testing.
 If your application consists of a certain template format, it’s fine if you consider that only as a part of compatibility testing.

 Test the application in the same browsers but in different versions.
 For Example, to test the compatibility of the site ebay.com.
 Download different versions of Firefox and install them one by one and test the eBay site. eBay site should behave equally the same in each version.

 Test the application in different browsers but in different versions.
 For Example, testing of site ebay.com in different available browsers like Firefox, Safari, Chrome, Internet Explorer and Opera, etc.

-The use of compatibility testing is to make sure the software application is working fine in all aspects of browsers, database, hardware, operating system, mobile devices, and networks.
-Make a pattern to test your application in equal interval of time to confirm browser and operating system compatibility.
+The use of compatibility testing is to make sure the software application is working fine in all aspects of browsers, databases, hardware, operating system, mobile devices, and networks.
+Make a pattern to test your application in equal intervals of time to confirm browser and operating system compatibility.